isomerpages/moe-peihwaprespri/index.md

       id: announcements
       subtitle: Pei Hwa Presbyterian Primary
       announcement_items:
+        - title: School Calender Term 3
+          date: 30 June 2026
+          announcement: Term 3 School Calendar is updated.
+Do also refer to the school PG, which was sent to you
+          link_text: Click on the link to find out more
+          link_url: /about-pei-hwa/school-calendar/
         - title: CCA Schedule 2026
           date: 29 June 2026
           announcement: "Updated: Year 2026 CCA Schedule is now"